 Below is some handy information on current parasite control recommendations.
-If you would like more technical information please get in touch with our Technical Manager, Natalie, at email@example.com.
+If you would like more technical information please get in touch with our Technical and Product Coordinator at email@example.com

-Worming recommendations have changed A LOT over the past few years.
-We all used to follow an interval-based approach of worming our horses every six to eight weeks or, for some, timing it with when the farrier came out.
-The problem with this approach is overuse of deworming (anthelmintic) drugs has led to widespread resistance.
+Deworming recommendations have changed A LOT over the past few years.
+We all used to follow an interval-based approach of deworming our horses every six to eight weeks or, for some, timing it with when the farrier came out.
+The problem with this approach is overuse of anthelmintic (deworming) drugs has led to widespread resistance.
 This means the drugs we use to kill the worms in our horses are no longer very effective!
 The other MAJOR problem is it looks like there won’t be any new drugs developed in the near future, if ever.
 It’s quite scary to think about resistant worms continuing to reproduce and create more and more super worms!

 So, what do we do now!?

 It now recognised that 20% of horses carry 80% of the worm burden.
 Best deworming practice relies on the results of faecal egg counts (FECs) to identify the shedding category of your horse.
 Basically, you examine the horse’s manure under a microscope and count how many eggs there are and determine what type of a shedder your horse is per the table below.

 |Eggs per gram (epg)||Level of shedding|

 A low shedder has a good natural immunity to parasites and therefore doesn’t require frequent treatment, whereas a high shedder may require more treatments to keep their worm burden under control.